Breathing Problems Solved

 If you ask any of your friends, relatives or co-workers, and they tell you that you sometimes breathe through your mouth or have your mouth open, yes, you need this module.

-If you wake up in the morning with dry mouth at least 2 times per week, yes, you need this module.
+If you wake up in the morning with a dry mouth at least 2 times per week, yes, you need this module.

 Module 8.
 How to develop diaphragmatic breathing 24/7

-- Diaphragm Function - Overview of the most important functions of the diaphragm in the human body
+Understanding diaphragm function – Overview of the most important functions of the diaphragm in the human body

-- How to check one's predominant breathing: is it diaphragmatic or costal?
-Do you breathe using the diaphragm or chest at rest and during sleep?
+Do you breathe using the diaphragm or chest at rest and/or during sleep?

 Module 9.
 Restrictions, limits, and temporary contraindications

-Warning sign for Buteyko breathing retraining programYou should adjust your program and follow specific links, if you have:
+Warning sign for Buteyko breathing retraining program You should adjust your program and follow specific links if you have:

-Migraine headaches, panic attacks, and heart disease (aortic aneurysms; angina pectoris; arrhythmia; atherosclerosis (plaque buildup); cardiomyopathy; ciliary arrhythmia (cardiac fibrillation); chest pain (angina pectoris); high cholesterol; chronic ischemia; congenital heart disease; congestive heart failure; coronary artery disease; endocarditis; extrasystole; heart murmurs; hypertension; hypertrophic cardiomyopathy; tachnycardia; pericarditis; post-myocardial infarction; stroke)
+Migraine headaches, panic attacks, and heart disease (aortic aneurysms; angina pectoris; arrhythmia; atherosclerosis (plaque buildup); cardiomyopathy; ciliary arrhythmia (cardiac fibrillation); chest pain (angina pectoris); high cholesterol; chronic ischemia; congenital heart disease; congestive heart failure; coronary artery disease; endocarditis; extrasystole; heart murmurs; hypertension; hypertrophic cardiomyopathy; tachycardia; pericarditis; post-myocardial infarction; stroke)

 Respiratory disorders involving lungs (asthma, bronchitis, COPD, emphysema, cystic fibrosis, pneumonia, tuberculosis; pulmonary edema; etc.)